 The king and queen finally wanted to correct their mistake of the past and to teach the princess what real life was, but it was too late.
 She had already grown up and could do nothing but give orders which were not even relevant.
 She never thought of the consequences and refused to be taught anything.

 On a winter day when low temperatures froze lakes and rivers, she sent the warriors to assault a fortress thousands of miles away.
 Why did she do that?
-Because one day, a party had been organized in that place, and they had not invited her … The warriors left and saw the storm that fell on them.
-Because of the lack of provisions and remedies, some died in their way, the others fell ill, and those who remained despite the cold in good health were taken as prisoners.
+Because one day, a party had been organized in that place, and they had not invited her … The warriors set out, and that is when the storm hit them.
+Then, with the lack of provisions and remedies, many of them died in their way, the others fell ill, and those who remained despite the cold in good health were taken as prisoners.
 King Machan had almost no warriors to defend his kingdom.

 A rich and warless kingdom is doomed to pillage, so the castle was attacked by other warriors that were more powerful and stronger.
-The king and the queen were imprisoned.
-Since the princess was young and beautiful, the victorious king did a favor: he granted her the task of supervising the expenses of the estates and of rendering accounts to him every evening.
+The king and the queen were imprisoned, but the princess was so young and so beautiful that the assaulting king did a favor: he granted her the task of supervising the expenses of the estates and of rendering accounts to him every evening.
 However, she could not do it because she had neither learned to write nor count.
 When she was young, she dismissed her teacher and fired him because he asked her to correct her mistakes, to read, to write or to be a little attentive to what she was doing.
 According to her, nobody had to conjugate the verbs to the imperative if it was not her and her father, the king.